-To qualify for the Ph.D. degree in geology or geophysics, the student must have
+To obtain the Ph.D. degree in geology or geophysics, the student must have

 - Satisfied all curricular requirements as specified by the departmental faculty, including graduate core courses GEOL 5320, 6107, 6321. - 2.
-Successfully passed a general qualifying examination. - Completed a minimum of three years of graduate academic work, at least two of which are in full-time residence on the SMU campus or at a research facility approved by the departmental faculty and the dean of graduate studies.

-4. Written and made a successful public defense of a dissertation.
-Students should see the Degree Requirements section of this catalog for general requirements for the Ph.D. degree.
+Successfully passed a general qualifying examination. - Completed a minimum of three years of graduate academic work, at least two of which are in full-time residence on the SMU campus or at a research facility approved by the departmental faculty and the dean of graduate studies. - 4.
+Written and made a successful public defense of a dissertation.
+Additional general requirements for the Ph.D. degree are outlined in the Degree Requirements section of this catalog.